Cannabinoid Screen and Confirmation (Urine)

 A positive result can mean recent and past marijuana use.
 The urine marijuana test will be positive if the amount of THC in the sample is more than 50 nanograms per milliliter (ng/ml).
 This is called the cut-off level.
 If you use marijuana but your test is negative, it could be because your THC levels are below this level.
 A confirmation test can be done by a more sensitive method if the screening test is positive.
-Confirmation tests are done to be certain that the original test result is a true result and not caused by a medication or other substance interfering with the test.
+Confirmation tests are done to be certain that the original test result is a true result.
+It is done to make sure the result was not caused by a medicine or other substance affecting the test.

-Urine tests can't pinpoint the exact day or hour that marijuana was last used because THC can stay in your system even after you've stopped using marijuana.
-THC can linger on average up to 10 days for a casual user, two to four weeks for a people who use marijuana often, and more than a month for people who use more frequently.
+Urine tests can't show the exact day or hour that marijuana was last used.
+This is because THC can stay in your system even after you've stopped using marijuana.
+THC can linger on average up to 10 days for a casual user.
+It stays in your system for 2 to 4 weeks if you use marijuana often, and more than a month if you use it more often.